Take the LSAT: Your Test Day

 Getting your testing space ready to take the LSAT exam can keep you calm and feel assured that you are ready.
 Your testing space should be a quiet, well-lit, and private work area where you can complete the test without interruption.
 A hard work surface is required.
 It is very important to have a strong and stable internet connection in order to have a successful remote testing experience.
 Ensure that your workspace is clean and clear of all prohibited items.

-Checklist of to-dos for preparing your testing space.
+Checklist of to-dos for Remote Testing

 Test your equipment

 You’ll need a laptop or desktop computer, webcam and mic, stable internet, and either Chrome or Firefox browser.
-You can run an equipment check through ProctorU, the third-party vendor that oversees testing for LSAC.

 Inform others